DannyBen/victor/example_rails/README.md

 Dynamic SVG Rendering in Rails
 ==================================================

-Using Victor to dynamically rendering SVG in rails is easy, and can be done in several ways.
+Using Victor to dynamically render SVG in rails is easy, and can be done in several ways.
 This guide and associated files demonstrate how to render SVG images inline (as part of the HTML), or as separate SVG images.